Addiction Treatment Pineville, LA

 We provide a detoxification program as well, allowing patients to detox in a safe and controlled environment with oversight from trained staff members.

-Partial hospitalization and intensive outpatient are options for the recovering individual that has maintained employment or a functional social life, or who has seen enough success with other treatment options to begin re-integrating into a healthy lifestyle outside of the treatment facility.
+Partial hospitalization and intensive outpatient care are options for the recovering individual that has maintained employment or a functional social life, or who has seen enough success with other treatment options to begin re-integrating into a healthy lifestyle outside of the treatment facility.

 Yes, certain medications can alleviate cravings or deter the user from using certain substances.